Charles Grodin, ‘Midnight Run,’ ‘Heartbreak Kid,’ star, dies

 He starred as a Jewish newlywed who abandons his comically neurotic bride to pursue a beautiful, wealthy blonde played by Cybill Shepherd.
 The movie was a hit and Grodin received high praise.
 He commented: “After seeing the movie, a lot of people would approach me with the idea of punching me in the nose.”

+“I thought the character in ‘The Heartbreak Kid’ was a despicable guy, but I play it with full sincerity,” Grodin told the A.V.
+Club in 2009.
+“My job isn’t to judge it.
+If it wasn’t for Elaine May, I probably would never have had that movie career.”

 In the next few years, Grodin played in a lavish 1976 film remake of “King Kong” as the greedy showman who brings the big ape to New York.
-(The World Trade Center replaced the Empire State Building in the climax.)
 He was Warren Beatty’s devious lawyer in “Heaven Can Wait,” and Gene Wilder’s friend in “The Woman in Red” (Less successfully, he appeared in May’s 1987 adventure comedy “Ishtar,” a notorious flop).
+His turn in 1981’s “The Great Muppet Caper” was typically dedicated as a thief wooing Miss Piggy.

 In 1988′s “Midnight Run,” Grodin was a bail-jumping accountant who took millions from a mobster and De Niro was the bounty hunter trying to bring him cross-country to Los Angeles.
 They’re being chased by police, another bounty hunter and the Mob, and because Grodin is afraid of flying, they are forced to go by car, bus, even boxcar.